dask/dask-ml/docs/source/keras.rst

 .. code-block:: python

-   from scikeras.wrappers import KerasClassifier, KerasRegressor model = KerasClassifier(build_fn=build_model, lr=0.1)
+   from scikeras.wrappers import KerasClassifier model = KerasClassifier(build_fn=build_model, lr=0.1, momentum=0.9, verbose=False)

-This model will work with all of Dask-ML: it expects NumPy arrays as inputs and obeys the Scikit-learn API.
+This model will work with all of Dask-ML: it can use NumPy arrays as inputs and obeys the Scikit-learn API.
 For example, it's possible to use Dask-ML to do the
 following: